leoneldonati/portfolio-web/public/Onest/README.txt

-Heebo Variable Font
+Onest Variable Font
 ===================

-This download contains Heebo as both a variable font and static fonts.
+This download contains Onest as both a variable font and static fonts.

-Heebo is a variable font with this axis: wght
+Onest is a variable font with this axis: wght

 This means all the styles are contained in a single file:
-  Heebo-VariableFont_wght.ttf
+  Onest-VariableFont_wght.ttf

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for Heebo: static/Heebo-Thin.ttf static/Heebo-ExtraLight.ttf static/Heebo-Light.ttf static/Heebo-Regular.ttf static/Heebo-Medium.ttf static/Heebo-SemiBold.ttf static/Heebo-Bold.ttf static/Heebo-ExtraBold.ttf static/Heebo-Black.ttf
+Not all apps support variable fonts, and in those cases you can use the static font files for Onest: static/Onest-Thin.ttf static/Onest-ExtraLight.ttf static/Onest-Light.ttf static/Onest-Regular.ttf static/Onest-Medium.ttf static/Onest-SemiBold.ttf static/Onest-Bold.ttf static/Onest-ExtraBold.ttf static/Onest-Black.ttf

 Get started
 -----------